Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Extraction the Reflection Coefficient of the Impedance Transition

+The T-parameters expressions for $\mat{P}^{(1)}$ and $\mat{P}^{(2)}$ were symbolically derived using the \textit{SymPy} package in Python \cite{Meurer2017}.
+This was done by converting the ABCD-parameters of the L-circuit models in Fig.~\ref{fig:3.2} into T-parameters \cite{Frickey1994}.
+Models 1 and 2 assume that parasitic behavior can be described using lumped elements $z$ and $y$.
+Model 3, given by $\mat{P}^{(3)}$, describes an arbitrary symmetric network with reflection and transmission coefficients $r$ and $t$, respectively.
+Mathematically, any model with one or two unknown variables can model the parasitic.
+However, if the model is inadequate in describing the parasitic behavior of the discontinuity, the values extracted for the reflection coefficient of the impedance transformer will incorporate errors.
+This is because the model cannot properly separate the effects of the parasitic from the impedance transformation.
+In Section~\ref{sec:3}-\ref{sec:3B}, we demonstrate this possible inadequacy with an example by incorporating line offset error, where lumped element models cause deviation in the extracted reflection coefficient of the impedance transformer.

+What sets the proposed parasitic models apart from existing model approaches is their generality; they can be solved independently at each frequency.
+This is in contrast to the conventional lumped element approach that uses $LC$ elements \cite{Wight1974,Banerjee2004,Liu2016}, which are solved through nonlinear fitting over all frequency points.
+For the third model, a similar model was considered in \cite{Amakawa2019} as part of a calibration comparison method for on-wafer calibration.
+The method used an equivalent symmetric T-circuit with Y-parameters, which can be reformulated into an arbitrary symmetric network using T-parameters.

-To be able to solve for the unknowns ($\Gamma$ and parasitic), we need to construct three equations relating to $\mat{G}$.
-As $\mat{L}_1$ and $\mat{L}_2$ are assumed to be known from performing both calibrations, we can take their inverse on both sides of (\ref{eq:3.5}).
-Furthermore, since $k_g$ is not needed, we can normalize the equation by the fourth element of the matrix.
-Applying these two operations results in
+To solve for the unknowns ($\Gamma$ and parasitics), we need to construct three equations relating to the elements of $\mat{G}$.
+We can take the inverse of $\mat{L}_1$ and $\mat{L}_2$ on both sides of \eqref{eq:3.5}, as they are assumed to be known from performing both calibrations.
+Additionally, we can normalize the equation by the fourth element of the matrix, since $k_g$ is not needed.
+The resulting expression is as follows:

 where $p_{ij}$ are the elements of the parasitic matrix $\mat{P}$, and $\overline{g}_{ij}$ are defined as